-BMS 806 Developmental Anatomy 2 Credits
+BMS 806 Developmental Anatomy

 This course provides a current account of human embryonic development, considering (1) normal morphology and function, (2) the new technology that allows the manipulation and study of the human embryo and fetal development, (3) the developmental basis for the more important congenital abnormalities, and (4) clinical correlations to further emphasize the practical implications of such malformations.
 Part one of the course covers in detail the early development, the function of the structures and tissues, and the relationship between the mother and fetus.
 An overview of the main changes from the third month to birth introduces the student to the next section of the course, bringing together the entire process of embryonic development to result in the birth of the fetus.
-Part two discusses in detail the immediate and normal adaptations in each system necessary for life outside the womb.
+Part two discusses in detail the development of the body systems, both normally and in the development of anomalies, emphasizing the immediate and normal adaptations in each system necessary for life outside the womb.
 New tools and techniques such as ultrasound and other imaging modalities have provided new ways of visualizing living embryos; however, these techniques are presented in the discussion of specific systems due to the time constraints of the course.

-BMS 807 Microanatomy 5 Credits
+BMS 807 Microanatomy

-The first part of the course, cell and basic tissues, will prepare those who have no experience in histology with the background necessary to understand the normal morphological adaptations and modifications of tissues in the formation of organs, and enable the student to understand why these adaptations and modifications provide the body with the basic and fundamental functions to have and maintain general wellbeing.
+The first part of the course, cell and basic tissues, will prepare those who have no experience in histology with the background necessary to understand the normal morphological adaptations and modifications of tissues in the formation of organs, and enable the student to understand why these adaptations and modifications provide the body with the basic and fundamental functions to have and maintain general well-being.
 Outlining the principal methods employed in the microscopic study of cells, tissues, and organs will set the stage for the subsequent detailed study of the cells and tissues of the body in other basic sciences courses.
 The course requires general knowledge of cellular and molecular biology as well as familiarity in the usage of the bright field of binocular microscopes.